-This universal cable is made of kevlar and has three connector options; USB-A, USB-C, and microUSB.
+This universal cable is my personal favorite; I take it everywhere with me.
+It's made of kevlar and has three connector options: USB-A, USB-C, and micro-USB.
 It also supports USB-C PD (power delivery) at up to 100 watts.
-It's my favorite adapter cable, and I take it with me on all my trips.
-It's 1.5 meters long and made out of kevlar, so you could throw it off the side of a cliff, and it'll still work like new to connect your devices to your MacBook Pro.
+It's 1.5 meters long and made out of kevlar so that you could throw it off the side of a cliff, and it'll still work like new to connect your devices to your MacBook Pro.

 Adapter, hub, or docking station: Which one is right for you?

 Adapters are the simplest peripherals for port versatility.
 They are almost always a single-port changeover, like USB-C-to-USB-A or USB-to-Lightning, though sometimes they may have one or two additional ports, like HDMI.
-They're the least expensive but usually only do one thing.
-My personal recommendation is to always have a USB-A-to-USB-C adapter like the one Apple sells on hand because that's the most commonly used cable for connecting peripherals to your computer.
+My recommendation is always to have a USB-A-to-USB-C adapter like the one Apple sells on hand because that's the most commonly-used cable for connecting peripherals to your computer.

-Hubs are designed to make your MacBook Pro more versatile, providing several different ports.
-They also tend to be more portable because they're lighter and smaller (and don't usually need their own wall plug).
-If the adapters listed here aren't going to give you enough options, you may need a hub instead.
-Check out our list of the best USB-C hubs for MacBook Pro.
+Hubs make your MacBook Pro more versatile, providing several different ports.
+They also tend to be more portable because they're lighter and smaller (and don't usually need a wall plug).
+If the adapters listed here aren't giving you enough options, you may need a USB-C hub instead.

 Docking stations are designed for multi-display use with charging support.
 They usually have their own power supply and can charge your laptop and mobile devices while also providing fast data transfer and 4K or 5K display support.
 For the most part, they're meant to be stationary to give your desktop workflow more versatility and convenience.
-If you're looking for the ultimate tool for your high-speed data transfer, multi-display 4K or 5K connection, and built-in charging, check out our list of best docking stations for MacBook Pro.
+A docking station may be your best bet if you're looking for the ultimate tool for your high-speed data transfer, multi-display 4K or 5K connection, and built-in charging.